tuura/pangraph/README.md

 ## How to use Pangraph

-Pangraph offers an api in the module `Pangraph` for manipulation of graphs including construtors and getters.
+Pangraph offers an api in the module `Pangraph` for accessing of graphs including constructors and getters.
-You can construct graphs inline with these functions or use the parsers.
+You can construct entire graph or edit the results of parser.
 These are imported independently form their own modules:
 ```
 import Pangraph.GraphML.Parser